BartekWrzalski/Binary_futoshiki_solver/README.md

 # Binary_futoshiki_solver
-Sinary sudoku and futoshiki solver that solves puzles using backtracking or forward checking, with 2 possible heuristics for 2nd algorithm
+Binary sudoku and futoshiki solver that solves puzles using backtracking or forward checking, with 2 possible heuristics for 2nd algorithm